 Danger signs to look for

-Always trust your instincts if you become more concerned about your partner’s wellbeing, your children’s wellbeing, or any deterioration in her PND.
-It might mean that you need to contact her doctor or support services directly to let them know or to seek advice.
+Always trust your instincts if you become more concerned about your partner’s wellbeing, your children’s wellbeing, or any worsening of your partner’s postnatal depression (PND).
+It might mean that you need to contact your partner’s doctor or support services directly to let them know or to seek advice.

 For example, your partner might show any of the following signs and symptoms:

-- talk of harming herself or the baby
+- talk of self-harm or harming the baby

 - bizarre thoughts or speech patterns, or risk-taking behaviour